Snowmobile Vermont Tours: Thrilling Snowmobile Rides Near Mount Snow

 If you’re visiting southern Vermont in winter, there’s no better way to experience the backcountry than by snowmobile.
 The Mount Snow area, surrounded by the Green Mountains, offers some of the best snowmobiling terrain in New England—with hundreds of miles of groomed trails, breathtaking mountain views, and guided tours for all skill levels.
-Whether you’re a thrill seeker or simply want a scenic glide through snowy forests, snowmobiling in West Dover and Wilmington is an unforgettable experience.
+From thrill seekers to those looking for a scenic glide through snowy forests, snowmobiling in West Dover and Wilmington is an unforgettable experience.

 Explore the VAST Trail System